sestze/srmg/readme_srmg.txt

 		(R, G, B) of (128, 128, 128) leaves the height the same in the heightmap.
 Less subtracts from the mapheight, and more adds to the mapheight.
 	3) Create a fablist.txt file with the format of fabname,sizex,sizey

+You can add your own heightmap for provided generation:
+	1) Add a 24 bit .bmp to the /provided_generation/ directory
+	2) point the "provided_filename" variable in map_properties to the image.

 Dependencies:
 	pypng